 Folic acid or otherwise known as folate and vitamin B9 is a popular supplement choice among health conscious individuals.
-A folic acid deficiency is linked to anemia, glossitis, depression, and fetal neural tube defects during pregnancy.
+A folate deficiency is linked to anemia, glossitis, depression, and fetal neural tube defects during pregnancy.
 A deficiency is categorized as anything less then 3 ug/L. However, most people supplement with folic acid regardless of their actual serum levels.

 Symptoms Of Folate Deficiency.